 |5||Leave||Occurs when the input focus leaves the control.|

 Consult Microsoft documentation for detailed list of properties, methods and events of the Label control.

-Following is an example which shows how we create two labels.
+Following is an example, which shows how we can create two labels.
 Let us create the first label from the designer view tab and set its properties from the properties window.
-We will use the Click and the DoubleClick events of the label to move the first label and change its text and create the second label and add it to the form respectively.
+We will use the Click and the DoubleClick events of the label to move the first label and change its text and create the second label and add it to the form, respectively.